 Earlier this year, we acquired a copy of 7 Wonders: Duel and it has quickly become one of our go-to games.
-I’ve always been a fan of ancient civilization themed games.
-Combine this with just the right complexity and short playtime, the high popularity of the game in our household is no surprise.
+I’ve always been a fan of ancient civilization-themed games.
+Combine this with just the right complexity and short playtime, and the high popularity of the game in our household is no surprise.

-Therefore the Pantheon expansion fit excellently as a Christmas present for both of us.
-I know we’re a bit late to the party and that the second (Agora) expansion has just recently been published, but better late than never, as they say.
+Therefore the Pantheon expansion fits excellently as a Christmas present for both of us.
+I know we’re a bit late to the party and that the second (Agora) expansion has already been published, but better late than never, as they say.

 So, does the expansion improve the already great game?
 Does it add interesting new mechanics or just dull ballast?
 And most importantly, should you buy 7 Wonders Duel Pantheon Expansion?